lynx771/Node-API/TEMPLATE.md

 #### Networking:

--I actively engage on LinkedIn, sharing insights and connecting with professionals across sectors to foster collaboration and stay updated on industry trends
+- I actively engage on LinkedIn, sharing insights and connecting with professionals across sectors to foster collaboration and stay updated on industry trends
--MuLearn serves as a platform for continuous learning and community engagement in tech.
+- MuLearn serves as a platform for continuous learning and community engagement in tech.
 I participate in forums and workshops to enhance skills and build connections   with like-minded individuals.
 - Actively participate in tech festivals and competitions to showcase skills, collaborate on projects, and network with students for career growth and development.

 #### Career Plan: